radioblodo/SC1015/README.md

 2. Works with small sample sizes: This model is useful for datasets <100k.
 3. We can manipulate the threshold on the predicted probability of the dependent variable.
 Which will affect the accuracy of the model as it changes the limit when we classify people to have Stroke.

-We split our dataset of 40,849 points into `80:20` train-test dataset with `random_state`=42.
-We tested the trained model on the 20% test dataset and the accuracy of predicting `Stroke` is 68%.
+We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 68%.

 ### 6. K Nearest Neighbour (KNN)
 We used `KNN` because: